e-anima/broken_link_scanner/README.md

 -------------------------------------------------------------------------------

 This script is for scanning a page for broken links or invalid affiliate links.

+# Setup
-You need to input the sitemap.xml as a list of urls to check.
+1. You need to input the sitemap.xml as a list of urls to check.
 See config.php

 After that run the script on a shell/cli because there is no tiemout!
 If you run it via browser you will get a timeout, doesnt work!